pmkruyen/dearscholar/app/filestructure.md

 |q0_intervaltype| Type of measurement inteval|Currently, only weeks are supported (*w*), contact the main author to discuss the implementation of other options.|
 |q0_interval| Time interval between measurement occassions |a discrete number > 0|

 *Note*.
-If you change settings during a project, adapt the routing structure, reformulate questions, etc., for each respondent, the setup value in this table should be reset to 0 in order to let DearScholar update on each device, which will happen when respondents login to (open) DearScholar.
+If you change settings during a project, adapt the routing structure, reformulate questions, etc., for each respondent, the 'setup column' in this table should be reset to 0 in order to let DearScholar update on each device, which will happen when respondents login to (open) DearScholar.

 ### 2) pinStructure table
 An *empty* table with the following columns: